 My Journey to Web Development & WordPress

-My journey to WordPress started in high school, really.
-Throughout high school I took computer programming classes, eventually finishing the short course series available and working with my instructor in an elective course – going around the school and troubleshooting computer issues.
-My love of coding and mathematics was founded on the courses I took there, and continued to flourish in college and beyond.
+My journey to WordPress started in high school, where I took computer programming classes and eventually finished the short course series available.
+After that I started working with my instructor in a custom elective course – going around the school and troubleshooting computer issues.
+My love of coding and mathematics was founded on the courses I took there and continued to flourish in college.

-I attended the University of Washington, and while I considered a degree in Computer Science and/or Mathematics, I decided to follow another dream and enrolled in engineer coursework.
+I attended the University of Washington, following my dream to become an architect – and deciding very quickly that I should be an engineer.
 I graduated in 2007 with a B.S. in Civil Engineering, one course shy of having a minor in Mathematics.
 Along the way I continued to build websites – first for myself, then friends and colleagues, and eventually small businesses and non-profits.

 Near the end of my stint at the UW I started reading and blogging about sustainable economics and sustainability in general.
 Blogging lead me rather quickly to WordPress, and the very first thing I did with my new WordPress-powered blog was create a custom theme.
 I’ve been hooked ever since.

 My blogging also lead me down an amazing path and introduced me to some truly outstanding people in the sustainability sphere.
-In this way I met my colleagues at the Post Growth Institute, an organization we founded together and have built almost entirely online and with little-to-no budget.
-After building the PGI website (twice) and a few others for our initiatives, I decided to start branching out on my own.
+I co-founded the Post Growth Institute, an organization built almost entirely online and with little-to-no budget.
+After building a few websites for non-profits and side projects, I decided to start branching out on my own.